If I Could Tell You

 If I Could Tell You is the tenth studio album by Greek keyboardist and composer Yanni, released in October 2000 by Virgin Records.
-It peaked at #1 on Billboard's "Top New Age Albums" chart and at #20 on the "Billboard 200" chart in the same year.
+It peaked at #1 on Billboard's "Top New Age Albums" chart and #20 on the "Billboard 200" chart in the same year.

 Background

 In July 1998, Yanni completed his 1997–1998 world tour, staged in support of his 1997 live album Tribute.
 The tour's schedule left Yanni exhausted and marked a period of decline in his life and career, stemmed by his separation from a decade-long relationship with actress Linda Evans and the depression that followed.
 Yanni then put his career on hold for two years, during which he avoided interviews, lived with his parents for three months in his native Greece, and travelled.
 Sometime in 1999, while watching the sunrise, Yanni felt he had recovered enough to resume his music career.
 He returned to his Florida home and started work on material for a new studio album, his first of all original songs since his 1993 album In My Time.
 While writing he demanded to be left alone: "I instructed everyone: 'Don't talk to me.
 If you see me in the morning, say good morning and let me go'."